isaac-mason/linguine/README.md

 const mergedStream = streamA.merge(streamB)
 ```

-Merging streams is also typesafe!
+Merging streams is typesafe!
 The merged stream's type will be the union of the merged streams.

 ### `catchError`